Bayesian Hierarchical Modelling

 Note that the previous model only includes fixed effects.
 The data set includes class as the class ID to which each student belongs.
 Class effects can have an impact on the performance of the students, with students in the same class performing similarly in the language test.

-Very conveniently, INLA can include random effects in the model by adding a term in the right hand side of the formula that defined the model.
-Specifically, the term to add is f(class, model = "iid") (see code below for the full model).
-This will create a random effect indexed over variable class and which is of type iid, i.e., the random effects are independent and identically distributed using a normal distribution with zero mean and precision \(\tau\).
+Very conveniently, Bayesx can include random effects in the model by adding a term in the right hand side of the formula that defined the model.
+Specifically, the term to add is sx(class, bs = "re") (see code below for the full model).
+This will create a random effect indexed over variable class and which is of type re, i.e., it provides random effects which are independent and identically distributed using a normal distribution with zero mean and precision τ\tau - there are clear similarities with a residual terms here (although that is at the observation level, rather than the group level).

 Before fitting the model, the between-class variability can be explored by means of boxplots: